wchen2654/dc-xapp/README.md

-# ss-xapp
+# DC-xapp
-A repository containing the needed code to run a secure slicing xApp on OAIC platform
+A repository containing the needed code to run a upgraded secure slicing xApp on OAIC platform